DallanQ/race_for_the_galaxy/Manual.md

 (An icon of a hexagon with 1 inside)/ (a beige diamond with I inside) development with an **Explore** power (including this one)

-(An icon of a hexagon with 2 inside)/ (an icon of a white cirlce with a black and red border, the circle has I inside) world With An **Explore** power
+(An icon of a hexagon with 2 inside)/ (an icon of a white circle with a black and red border, the circle has I inside) world With An **Explore** power

-(An icon of a hexagon with 1 inside)/ (an icon of a white cirlce with a black and red border) Other World
+(An icon of a hexagon with 1 inside)/ (an icon of a white circle with a black and red border) Other World

 ### MERCHANT GUILD (Page 12)

-(An icon of a hexagon with 1 inside)/ (an icon of a blue cirlce with a black and red border), (an icon of a brown cirlce with a black and red border), (an icon of a green cirlce with a black and red border), (an icon of a yellow cirlce with a black and red border), Production World (not (an icon of a white with a blue, brown, green, yellow border and a red and black border) Windfall)
+(An icon of a hexagon with 1 inside)/ (an icon of a blue circle with a black and red border), (an icon of a brown circle with a black and red border), (an icon of a green circle with a black and red border), (an icon of a yellow circle with a black and red border), Production World (not (an icon of a white with a blue, brown, green, yellow border and a red and black border) Windfall)

 (An icon of a hexagon with 1 inside)/ (image of a card with four shapes in blue, brown, green and yellow) (good) at game end

 ### MINING LEAGUE (Page 12)

-(An icon of a hexagon with 2 inside)/ (an icon of a brown cirlce with a black and red border) Rare elements production world
+(An icon of a hexagon with 2 inside)/ (an icon of a brown circle with a black and red border) Rare elements production world

-(An icon of a hexagon with 1 inside)/ (an icon of a brown cirlce and a middle ring of colors black and red) Rare elements windfall world
+(An icon of a hexagon with 1 inside)/ (an icon of a brown circle and a middle ring of colors black and red) Rare elements windfall world

 (An icon of a hexagon with 2 inside)/ (icon of a beige diamond) MINING ROBOTS, (icon of a beige diamond) MINING CONGLOMERATE